Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$ molecule measured with moderate resolution in deuterium plasma with minor hydrogen impurity: Experimental

-where, $A_i$ is the intensity in the i-th line corresponding to the line center $x^0_i$, and $\Delta x_i$ - the line width (FWHM).
+where $A_i$ is the intensity of the i-th spectral line corresponding to its centre $x^0_i$, and $\Delta x_i$ - the line width (FWHM).

 ii.
 The second step is the formulation of reasonable restricting conditions for the optimization process.
 Experimental studies of the shape of profiles for bright and unblended spectral lines of the $D_2$ molecule were carried out.
 They shown that in our conditions the line profiles may be described by Gaussian shape, corresponding to the convolution of Doppler and instrumental broadening.
-Moreover, within small parts of recorded spectra (about 0.5-1 nm) the measured values of the line widths $\Delta x_i$ of all lines of the $D_2$ molecule are in coincidence within error bars.
-Thus, optimal approximations of every small part of the spectrum were obtained under the condition of Gaussian shape of the profiles and common value of the $\Delta x_i$=$\Delta x$ for all the $D_2$ lines.
+Moreover, within small parts of recorded spectra ($\approx 0.5-1$ nm) the measured values of the line widths $\Delta x_i$ of all such lines of the $D_2$ molecule are in coincidence within error bars.
+Thus, optimal approximations of every small part of the spectrum were obtained under the condition of Gaussian shape of the profiles and common value of the $\Delta x_i = \Delta x$ for all (blended and unblended) lines emitted by the $D_2$ molecule.

 iii.
-Then we obtained an optimal set of the parameters by searching a global minimum of an objective function.
-We used an objective function in the form of a sum of squares of deviations between experimental and "synthesized" intensity distributions
+Then we obtained an optimal set of the parameters by searching a global minimum of the following function

-where $K$ indicates a number of experimental intensity values $I_k^{expt}$ in the spectral region under the study.
-If the experimental errors of the $I_k^{expt}$ values are random and distributed according to a normal (Gaussian) law, the solution obtained by the least-squares criterion (\ref{eq:r2}) corresponds to the maximum likelihood principle.
+which represents the sum of squares of deviations between observed and model (\ref{eq:icalc}) illuminance distribution.
+Here $K$ indicates the order number of experimental intensity values $I_k^{expt}$ in the spectral region choosed for the optimizational analysis.
+The least-squares criterion (\ref{eq:r2}) corresponds to the maximum likelihood principle in the case of random errors of measured illuminance distributions.